eduvpn/python-eduvpn-client/doc/introduction.rst

 .. code-block:: bash

-    $ pip install eduvpn
+    $ pip install python-eduvpn

-Or if you want to try out the bleeding edge development version:
+Or, if you want to try out the bleeding edge development version:

 .. code-block:: bash